 You have to try this Candied Pecans Recipe.
 You can use them in so many ways!

-Use candied pecans in salad.
+Use these sugar free, candied pecans in salad.
 Or serve them in pretty bowls as party appetizers.

 Add these easy candied pecans to your favorite trail mix or in homemade granola.